EXPLORING

 Debate, unlike dialogue, is adversarial, with each side trying to persuade an audience to adopt one rival view and ultimately to win.
 We participate in many debates but recognise that they are not the only way to engage.

 ‘Interfaith dialogue’ is an established term often used by religious people.
-Taken literally, it excludes people of no faith, but over half the people in Britain, including all humanists, do not identify with any ‘faith’.
-In practice, and for many years, humanists have worked constructively alongside religious people both at a national level and in local ‘interfaith’ groups.
-In some cases these groups have changed their names or amended their terms of reference to reflect their inclusive approach.
+Taken literally, it excludes people of no faith, but about half the people in Britain, including all humanists, do not identify with any ‘faith’.
+In practice, and for many years, humanists have worked constructively alongside religious people both at national and local level.
+In some cases local groups have changed their names from ‘interfaith’, often to ‘faith and belief’.

 Why does Humanists UK engage in dialogue?